bblodfon/emba/paper/paper.md

 # Summary

 The main functionality of the `emba` R package is to find *performance* and *synergy* biomarkers.
-Performance biomarkers are nodes in the input boolean networks whose activity state and/or model parameterization affects the prediction performance of those models.
+Performance biomarkers are nodes in the input boolean networks whose activity state and/or model parameterization affects the predictive performance of those models.
-The prediction performance can be assessed via the number of true positive predictions or the more robust Matthews correlation coefficient score.
+The prediction performance can be assessed via the number of true positive predictions or the Matthews correlation coefficient score which is more robust to class imbalances [@Chicco2020].
 On the other hand, synergy biomarkers are nodes which provide hints for the mechanisms behind the complex process of synergy manifestation in drug combination datasets.

 For more information, see our “Get started guide” and the reference manual in the package website [@emba-site].